KSETA Topical Courses

 The presentations of the courses will be stored in the download area as soon as they are delivered.

-You can see the schedule and rooms here: Course list with short description
+Course list with short description

 Please note that you must have attended a full course to be included on the KSETA transcript.